BTCarpenter/digital-garden-jekyll/_pages/uses.md

 ---
 title: Uses
 nav: true
+layout: page
 ---

-Here are the tools that I use
+Here are the tools that I use on a regular basis.

 ## Computer & Software